adarshsrivastava11/sbi/Readme.md

 ## Pre-requisites

 The code is written in Python 2.
-We recommend using the Anaconda python distribution ([link](https://www.continuum.io/downloads)), and create a new environment using:
 ```
 virtualenv pyenv
 source pyenv/bin/activate